Fish farming: Copper-alloy nets

 Recently, copper alloys have become important netting materials in aquaculture.
 Copper alloys are antimicrobial, that is, they destroy bacteria, viruses, fungi, algae, and other microbes.
 In the marine environment, the antimicrobial/algaecidal properties of copper alloys prevent biofouling, which can briefly be described as the undesirable accumulation, adhesion, and growth of microorganisms, plants, algae, tube worms, barnacles, mollusks, and other organisms.

 The resistance of organism growth on copper alloy nets also provides a cleaner and healthier environment for farmed fish to grow and thrive.
 Traditional netting involves regular and labor-intensive cleaning.
 In addition to its antifouling benefits, copper netting has strong structural and corrosion-resistant properties in marine environments.

 Copper-zinc brass alloys are deployed in commercial-scale aquaculture operations in Asia, South America, and USA (Hawaii).
 Extensive research, including demonstrations and trials, are being implemented on two other copper alloys: copper-nickel and copper-silicon.
 Each of these alloy types has an inherent ability to reduce biofouling, cage waste, disease, and the need for antibiotics, while simultaneously maintaining water circulation and oxygen requirements.
 Other types of copper alloys are also being considered for research and development in aquaculture operations.

-In Southeast Asia, the traditional cage farming platform is called kelong.